17 Walks in Edinburgh to Get Your Step Count Up!

 The Edinburgh Mile Walk descends from the Castle to the Royal Palace of Holyrood House.

-Along the Royal Mile you’ll find bustling shops, cafes, restaurants and pubs.
+Along the Royal Mile, you’ll find bustling shops, cafes, restaurants and pubs.

 Performers on Royal Mile Edinburgh Festival Fringe_